CUBRID/cubrid-manual/en/admin/config.rst

 **data_buffer_neighbor_flush_nondirty**

 	**data_buffer_neighbor_flush_nondirty** is a parameter to control the flushing of non-dirty neighbor pages.
 When victim candidates pages are flushed, and neighbor flush is activated (**data_buffer_neighbor_flush_pages** is greater than 1), than single non-dirty pages which completes a chain of neighbor (dirty) pages are also flushed.

+**tde_keys_file_path**

+    **tde_keys_file_path** is a parameter to configure the path of the key file for TDE.
+The name of the key file is fixed as [database_name]_keys, and the directory where the key file exists is designated.
+If this system parameter is not set, the key file is searched in the same location as the database volume.
+For a detailed description of the key file, see :ref:`tde-file-based-key`.

+**tde_default_algorithm**

+    **tde_default_algorithm** is a parameter that configures the default algorithm used when creating the TDE encryption table.
+Log and temporary data are always encrypted using the algorithm set with this parameter when they have to be encrypted. **AES** and **ARIA** can be set.
+For more information on encryption algorithms, refer to :ref:`tde-algorithm`.

 .. _broker-configuration: